 SILVIA CAUCA DEPARTMENT Hidden in the mountains of western Colombia is the tiny town of Silvia.
 This is a market town for the indigenous Guambiano people, one of the most distinctive groups in South America, given their blue ponchos, pink trim, and bowler hats.
 It's also one of the rare groups where the men are just as likely to wear traditional dress as the women (in my experience, it's normally the case that indigenous women wear traditional dress while men just wear soccer jerseys, sneakers, and jeans).
 I stayed a few days here, enjoying the green valley landscapes and fresh air.
 You can see the house where I stayed in the last two photos.
 Also note the (very colorful) public buses used in Colombia, called colectivos.

-CALI VALLE DEL CAUCA DEPARTMENT If you read my Ecuador page, you know that I lost nearly two months worth of photos when my computer fell in the Amazon River.
-Generally I upload backups of my photos online (for this very reason) but week after week I was looking for a place with sufficient internet to do so.
-Unfortunately tragedy struck before I ever found such a place.
-Like Ecuador, I was left with almost no photos of the country, despite having gone so many places.
-The photos you see here (and the ones above) were taken on my smaller backup camera.
-Most were taken by one of my traveling companions (her photo below!) who had no camera of her own so I lent her mine.
-If she hadn't saved these photos to her computer, I'd have almost nothing.
-And indeed a few cities I visited, such as Pasto and the colonial white city of Popayan, are completely lost to me.
+CALI VALLE DEL CAUCA DEPARTMENT If you read my Ecuador page, you know that I lost nearly two months worth of photos when I lost my laptop to the Amazon River.
+Just as in Ecuador, I was left with almost no photos of Colombia.
+The photos you see here (and the ones above) were taken on my smaller backup camera, which I rarely use.
+Indeed a few cities I visited, such as Pasto and the colonial white city of Popayan, are completely lost to me.
 It's as if a whole piece of the trip is missing.
 But c'est la vie.
-Anyway, back to Cali: This is the third largest city in the country and not long ago was home to ongoing narco gang wars that gave Cali some of the highest murder rates in the world, but the security situation in Colombia has improved greatly in recent years, the civil wars have all but ended, and Cali is trying to encourage the return of tourists.
+Back to Cali: This is the third largest city in the country and not long ago was home to ongoing narco gang wars that gave Cali some of the highest murder rates in the world.
+Fortunately the security situation in Colombia has improved greatly in recent years, the civil wars have all but ended, and Cali is trying to encourage the return of tourists.
 The graffiti in the final shot says "Are all the Members of Congress bad?
 Or did you just vote bad?"